mihem/pns_atlas/readme.md

-# Humasn PNS atlas
+# Human PNS atlas
-This is the code of the h of the corresponding manuscript [Multi-omic identification of perineurial hyperplasia and lipid-associated nerve macrophages in human polyneuropathies](https://doi.org/10.1038/s41467-025-62964-8)
+This is the code of the corresponding manuscript [Multi-omic identification of perineurial hyperplasia and lipid-associated nerve macrophages in human polyneuropathies.](https://doi.org/10.1038/s41467-025-62964-8) by Heming et al, *Nature Communications*, August 2025.
 All scripts can be found in the scripts folder.

 ## Reproducibility